BIBLICAL HERMENEUTICS

 He hath blinded their eyes, and hardened their heart; that they should not see with their eyes, nor understand with their heart, and be converted, and I should heal them (Jn 12:40).

-3. RECOGNIZE THAT THE BIBLE NATURALLY DIVIDES INTO THE FOLLOWING FIVE CATEGORIES
+3. RECOGNIZE THAT THE BIBLE NATURALLY DIVIDES INTO THE FOLLOWING SIX CATEGORIES

 Historical Record

-The stories that exist in the Bible are part of the historical record and must be taken literally.
-If we try to “spiritualize” the Bible’s factual events, such as the 6 day creation or the Red Sea crossing, and make them symbolic, we will harm our understanding of the Scriptures and become steeped in error.
-The Bible records many historical events that are both supernatural and miraculous, yet they are REAL, and serve to highlight the all powerful nature of our Creator.
+The events recorded in the Bible are part of the historical record and must be understood literally.
+If we attempt to “spiritualize” factual events—such as the six-day creation or the crossing of the Red Sea—and reduce them to mere symbols, we distort the truth of Scripture and open ourselves to error.
+While the Bible recounts many supernatural and miraculous events, these occurrences are REAL and serve to reveal the all-powerful nature of our Creator.

 God's Law

-God’s law can be applied practically and literally to every area of our life.
-His commands are created to benefit us and should not be discarded through poor interpretation of the Scriptures.
+God’s law is meant to be applied practically and literally to every area of our lives.
+His commands are designed for our benefit and should never be dismissed through poor interpretation.
+The New Testament serves as the lens through which we understand and apply the Old Testament Law.

 Parables

-Parables are stories that are allegorical and instructive.
-They are merely used to help illustrate a spiritual lesson.
+Parables are allegorical stories that are instructive and used to help illustrate a spiritual lesson.

 Doctrine and Theology